MediScribe/docjet-mobile/README.md

 4. Run `flutter run` to start the app in debug mode.
    *Note: For configuring API keys and endpoints (e.g., using the mock server), see the "Configuring the App (API Key & Domain)" section below.*

+> **⚠️ IMPORTANT FOR iOS DEVICE TESTING:** The app is configured without special entitlements to allow running on physical iOS devices without a paid Apple Developer account.
+If you restore any entitlements to `ios/Runner/Runner.entitlements` (such as Autofill Provider capabilities), you will need a paid Apple Developer Program membership to run on physical devices.
+If you encounter "not eligible for this feature" errors, check that file for entitlements that require paid membership.

+## iOS Development Gotchas

+### Debug Build Crashes on Standalone Launch

+**Symptom:** Your app runs perfectly when launched from Xcode or `flutter run` directly to an iOS device.
+However, if you stop the app (or disconnect the debugger) and then try to launch it by tapping the app icon on the device, it crashes immediately.

+**Cause:** This is expected behavior for **debug builds** on iOS.
+Debug builds maintain an active connection to the Flutter tooling (Dart VM service) on your development machine for features like hot reload.
+When this connection is severed and the app is launched standalone, it crashes because it cannot find the required VM service.

+**Solution:** This issue does **not** affect `profile` or `release` builds.

+*   **For regular development and testing where you want the app to run independently on the device:**
+    Build and run in **release mode**:
+    ```bash
+    flutter run --release
+    ```
+*   **For performance profiling on the device:**
+    Build and run in **profile mode**:
+    ```bash
+    flutter run --profile
+    ```

+**Key Takeaway:** If you need to hand off a build to someone to run on their device, or if you want to test the app's cold launch behavior as a user would experience it, **always use a release build (`flutter run --release`)**.
+Don't be alarmed if a debug build crashes when launched directly on the device after the debugger is detached.

 ### Linting

 We use the standard `dart analyze` for basic analysis, but we also have custom lint rules (e.g., to prevent misuse of the service locator).
 To run these custom rules, use the `custom_lint` package runner: